moses-palmer/pystray/docs/usage.rst

             for i in range(max(5, state + 2))))).run()

 *default*
+    *This is not supported on Darwin and using AppIndicator; please check Icon.HAS_DEFAULT at runtime for support on the current platform.*

     Whether this is the default item.

     It is drawn in a distinguished style and will be activated as the default